syv0n/SAVIS4/README.md

 ### Correlation Visualization (WIP)
 <img width="1721" alt="savis_correlation" src="https://github.com/syv0n/SAVIS4/raw/master/savis4/src/assets/correlationS4.png">
 The correlation feature allows users to analyze the relationship between two sets of data.
 It provides both manual and file upload options for inputting data and generates correlation coefficients along with visual cues for analysis.
-The visual cues include a regression line; this line turns green for strong correlations (r > 0.7) and red for weak ones, with data points colored based on their distance and position relative to the line.
+The visual cues includes a regression line, this line turns green for strong correlations (r > 0.7) and red for weak ones, with data points colored based on their distance and position relative to the line.
 Points far above the line appear red, points far below appear blue, and those closest to the line are shown in a darker shade of either color.
 This feature is currently a <b>Work in Progress (WIP)</b>, and is still being developed to properly display the line and will include more small features in the future.

 ### One Proportion Confidence Interval
 <img width="1721" alt="savis_regression" src="https://github.com/syv0n/SAVIS4/raw/master/savis4/src/assets/OPCI.png">
 This feature helps in estimating a range where the true population proportion lies based on a sample proportion.
-Here, we take in success and failure and show the proportion of success and the calculation involves the sample size with a chosen level of confidence (e.g., 95%).
+Here, we take in success and failure and show the proportion of success and the calculation involves the sample size with a chosen level of confidence (eg. 95%).
 We are able to see mean, standard deviation, lower and upper bounds of the intervals.

 ### Two Proportions Confidence Interval
 <img width="1721" src="https://github.com/syv0n/SAVIS4/raw/master/savis4/src/assets/TwoProportionsCI.png">